papsti/macpan-workshop/syllabus.md

 Steve Walker  –  [swalk@mcmaster.ca](mailto:swalk@mcmaster.ca)  –  [github.com/stevencarlislewalker](https://github.com/stevencarlislewalker)

+I'm not an epidemiological modeller.
+I've been working on computational statistics for about 20 years.
+I got my PhD in Ecology in 2010, and I've worked in academic, industry, and government settings.

 ## Audience

 We assume that workshop participants are epidemiological/disease modellers who use, or want to use, compartmental models to address public health issues.
 The material is specifically tailored to such modellers at the [Public Health Agency of Canada](https://www.canada.ca/en/public-health.html).